carozozo/caro/README.md

 # Caro.js
-This is web frame-work base on Express.js
+This is common-libraries written by Caro